 If you avoid meeting people because of your appearance, it's easy to become socially isolated.
-This can lead to feelings of depression.
+This can lead to depression.

-See your GP if you feel your scars are making you depressed, or if they're affecting your daily activities.
+See a GP if you feel your scars are making you depressed, or if they're affecting your daily activities.

 Help and support

 A number of support groups and organisations provide help and advice for people living with scarring.

 How scars normally form

 Scarring is part of the body's natural healing process after tissue is damaged.

 When the skin is wounded, the tissues break, which causes a protein called collagen to be released.
 Collagen builds up where the tissue is damaged, helping to heal and strengthen the wound.

 New collagen continues forming for several months and the blood supply increases, causing the scar to become raised and lumpy.